Stan Sismey: War service

 Even after Sismey had recovered from his wounds, many metal fragments remained in his body.
 He joked that "there was so much shrapnel in his back, that the compasses of the aircraft he flew were affected".
 On at least one occasion after he resumed playing cricket, Sismey had to leave the ground during a game because a metal fragment had suddenly worked its way out of his body.

-Sismey did not return to operational flying duties for more than two years, when he was offered a posting to a RAF unit as a test pilot.
+Sismey did not return to operational flying duties for more than two years, when he was offered a posting to an RAF unit as a test pilot.
 Following the end of hostilities he was transferred to RAAF Overseas Headquarters to organise the Services XI.
 He was discharged from the RAAF on 24 July 1946.

 His younger brother, Frank (Francis Leonard Sismey; born 1918), was killed on 20 May 1945, while piloting a RAAF Liberator heavy bomber that crashed while taking off, at Truscott Airfield, in the extreme north of Western Australia.